weaviate/weaviate/README.md

 3. Every parent can access a childs' data all the way down the family tree.
 4. You can create keys for devices, organistations, etcetera.
 How you decide to organise is up to you.
 A single project can have different ways of key organisation.

+To authenticate add: `X-API-KEY: SOMEKEY` (replace SOMEKEY) as a header to the request.

 ### Database support

 Weavaite aims to support many databases, the database currently supported is Google Datastore.